Tree and Shrub Care and Information

 How to Properly Care for your Trees

-Trees and shrubs should be watered every 10 to 14 days.
-Ideally the soil should be moistened to a depth of 3 feet over the root area.
-Evaporation can be kept to a minimum by maintaining mulch around the base of the plant.
-Fruit trees will require a consistent watering schedule to avoid drought stress.
-Drought stress will keep fruit from growing to it’s full size and can reduce the fruit’s flavor.
-Don’t forget to thin fruit when necessary to keep branches from breaking.
-Do not fertilize your trees and shrubs during the hot summer season.
+Trees and shrubs should be watered every 10 to 14 days, ideally moistening the soil to a depth of 3 feet around the root area.
+To minimize evaporation, maintain mulch around the plant's base.
+Fruit trees need a regular watering schedule to prevent drought stress, which can stunt growth and diminish flavor.
+Remember to thin the fruit to prevent branch breakage.
+Avoid fertilizing trees and shrubs during the hot summer months.

-Trees and shrubs should be watered every 10 to 14 days.
-Ideally the soil should be moistened to a depth of 3 feet over the root area.
-Evaporation can be kept to a minimum by maintaining mulch around the base of the plant.
-Fruit trees will require a consistent watering schedule to avoid drought stress.
-Drought stress will keep fruit from growing to it’s full size and can reduce the fruit’s flavor.
-Don’t forget to thin fruit when necessary to keep branches from breaking.
-Do not fertilize your trees and shrubs during the hot summer season.
+Trees and shrubs should be watered every 10 to 14 days, ideally moistening the soil to a depth of 3 feet around the root area.
+To minimize evaporation, maintain mulch around the plant's base.
+Fruit trees need a regular watering schedule to prevent drought stress, which can stunt growth and diminish flavor.
+Remember to thin the fruit to prevent branch breakage.
+Avoid fertilizing trees and shrubs during the hot summer months.

 Important things to Consider when Trimming your Trees